-When oil prices are relatively low, and the status of U.S. government incentives has continued uncertainty, a predictable downturn in biofuel and biochemical related industries brings with it increased participant discomfort, leading to more lawsuits and finding the right biochemical or biofuels expert witness become paramount.
-Those of us that have been in the “bioeconomy” for any length of time have seen this cyclical nature, and the quite natural anxieties when downturns occur.
-As with any specialized area, bioeconomy related litigation requires the assistance of experienced experts to help in determining what went wrong, what might have been done to prevent it, and the economic impact of these failures.
-This article provides a short overview of the bioeconomy “expert witness”, where to find them and qualifications to look for.
+When oil prices are relatively low, and the status of U.S. government incentives has continued uncertainty, a predictable downturn in biofuel and biochemical-related industries brings with it increased participant discomfort, leading to more lawsuits and finding the right biochemical or biofuels expert witness become paramount.
+Those of us that have been in the “bioeconomy” for any length of time have seen this cyclical nature and the quite natural anxieties when downturns occur.
+As with any specialized area, bioeconomy-related litigation requires the assistance of experienced experts to help in determining what went wrong, what might have been done to prevent it, and the economic impact of these failures.
+This article provides a short overview of the bioeconomy “expert witness”, where to find them, and the qualifications to look for.

-The term “bioeconomy” refers to the production of renewable biological resources, and the conversion of these resources and waste streams into value added products, such as food, feed, fuel, bio-based products and bioenergy.
+The term “bioeconomy” refers to the production of renewable biological resources, and the conversion of these resources and waste streams into value-added products, such as food, feed, fuel, bio-based products, and bioenergy.
 For the purposes of this article, we will speak of the bioeconomy as including commercial or industrial products composed in whole, or in part, of biological products – including renewable agricultural and forestry materials.
-Example would be various types of renewable chemicals and biofuels, covering such industries as ethanol, biodiesel, biomass power, renewable chemicals, renewable jet fuels, pyrolysis, hydrolysis, gasification, waste-to-energy, anaerobic digestion, torrefaction, wastewater treatment, butanol, steam reformation, biochar, carbonization and biogas.
+Examples would be various types of renewable chemicals and biofuels, covering such industries as ethanol, biodiesel, biomass power, renewable chemicals, renewable jet fuels, pyrolysis, hydrolysis, gasification, waste-to-energy, anaerobic digestion, torrefaction, wastewater treatment, butanol, steam reformation, biochar, carbonization, and biogas.

-In lawsuits involving biofuels, biomass, biochemicals, and particularly in those involving some emerging bioeconomy technologies, the attorney’s first order of business should be to obtain a good understanding as to how the system or process in question was designed to work.
-Thus, in bioeconomy related cases, it is crucial early on, to gain both a good understanding of the process involved, and the technical jargon.
+In lawsuits involving biofuels, biomass, and biochemicals, and particularly in those involving some emerging bioeconomy technologies, the attorney’s first order of business should be to obtain a good understanding of how the system or process in question was designed to work.
+Thus, in bioeconomy-related cases, it is crucial early on, to gain both a good understanding of the process involved and the technical jargon.
 Sometimes, the attorney’s initial education has come solely from his or her client, who may not be quite as knowledgeable as they believe, and who undoubtedly believes that their actions or inaction were correct.
 The takeaway here is to identify and consult with the experts as early as possible.

 The bioeconomy involves many different areas of expertise.
 An engineering question requires a very different skill set than a chemical question, and both are very different from economic or damages questions.
 Thus, one of the initial challenges is to find the expert(s) that fit the exact issue(s) at hand.
 Counsel must determine exactly what they will need as early as possible, and it is a good idea before hiring any expert, to hire and visit with an experienced consultant to make these determinations.